pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 ### 5. Modeling

-By executing the [main file](code/podgen.py), you can start with the podcast generator.
+By executing the podgen.py, you can start with the podcast generator.
 Nevertheless, in the following all, classes are briefly listed and the essential explanation aspects are highlighted:

 <ins>1.
 Class: **Main()**